 Obviously, Cranston was not running on his record: His past six years have been spent as chemistry prof-turned-meth peddler Walter White in "Breaking Bad," a role that won him three consecutive Emmys in a row (a distinction that tied Bill Cosby's record-setting "I Spy" sprint back in the mid-'60s); a Golden Globe and a Screen Actors Guild Award have since been pitched on the pyre.
 Before that, for six seasons and three Emmy nominations, he was a ditzy sitcom dad on "Malcolm in the Middle."

+Hardly the stuff of which Leaders of the Free World are made, but the fact that he can straddle those two worlds so completely and so successfully is an indication that he can handily field as complicated and conflicted a personality as Johnson was.
 "It was a much longer play when we started — the long speeches and how quickly he flips from one mood to the other — it was like holding onto a tiger's tale," Cranston confessed, "but trusting the process — that's the way to go.
 I just said, 'Okay.
 I trust the process.
 It's going to come.
 I'm just going to let go and have this happen.'"